jsl6ul/docker_apps/roles/thanos/README.md

 *(The sidecar must be co-located with the Prometheus instance and have direct access to the TSDB directory.
 The other components can be located on remote servers.)*

+# --shipper.upload-compacted

+In the scenario where you're doing an initial upload of a year's worth of compacted Prometheus data using the `--shipper.upload-compacted` option, it's probably a good idea to disable the Thanos Compactor during this process.
+The Thanos Compactor may attempt to compact the same blocks, leading to overlaps and conflicts.
+This can result in the error: "Found overlap or error during sync, cannot upload compacted block".
+By disabling the Thanos Compactor, you can ensure that the initial upload process is not disrupted or impacted by the compaction activities.